ganeti/ganeti/doc/design-2.0.rst

 #. if no, and previous status was no, do nothing
 #. if no, and previous status was yes:
     #. if more than one node is inconsistent, do nothing
-    #. if only one node is incosistent:
+    #. if only one node is inconsistent:
         #. run ``vgreduce --removemissing``
-        #. log this occurence in the ganeti log in a form that
+        #. log this occurrence in the Ganeti log in a form that
            can be used for monitoring
         #.
 [FUTURE] run ``replace-disks`` for all
            instances affected